jwodder/nhmoon/README.md

 `nhmoon` is a Rust program for viewing & scrolling through a slice of the calendar in your terminal.
-Days with [new or full moons][moon] in [NetHack][] are highlighted, though the code can easily be adjusted to highlight based on different criteria instead.
+Days with [new or full moons][moon] in [NetHack][] are highlighted, though the code can easily be adjusted to use different highlighting criteria instead.

 [moon]: https://nethackwiki.com/wiki/Time#Moon_phase_and_date
 [NetHack]: https://www.nethack.org